The Garden of Odin

 Slotmaps

 In my implementation of Havannah (linked earlier), I used the slotmap Rust crate to track groups.
 Odin does not have a slotmap[4] in its core library.
 There is a sample showcase implementation by Ginger Bill, but I wanted to try my hand at this FFI thing.
 With help from the Rust and Odin discords to navigate the FFI of both languages, I did the following, and it works!
-Almost statically typechecked from both sides, too.
+Almost statically type checked from both sides, too.

 use slotmap::{DefaultKey, Key, KeyData, SlotMap};